bmkramer/covid19_preprints_published/README.md

 As mentioned above, the coverage of links to published articles in Crossref is expected to be incomplete, even for preprint servers that do supply such links - either because of time delay in updating metadata, or because preprint servers might miss cases where preprints are subsequently published as journal articles.
 To check whether preprint servers update their preprints' metadata for all published articles they are aware of, links to published papers displayed on the preprint platform itself were compared to information in Crossref metadata.
 This was done for bioRxiv and medRxiv, using scripts from [https://github.com/preprinting-a-pandemic/pandemic_preprints](https://github.com/preprinting-a-pandemic/pandemic_preprints).

-As shown in the charts below, both bioRxiv and medRxiv have more extensive coverage of published articles on their platform itself than recorded in their preprints' metadata: 17.0% vs. 9.8% for bioRxiv, 12.8% vs. 3.1% for medRxiv for COVID19-related preprints in this sample. (there were no cases of preprints with only a link to a published paper in the metadata, but not on the preprint platform).
-The delay in updating this information in metadata records is most pronounced for medRxiv, and points to the **potential for much more accurate and complete coverage of links to published papers in metadata of preprints**, at least for bioRxiv and medRxiv.
+As shown in the charts below, both bioRxiv and medRxiv have more extensive coverage of published articles on their platform itself than recorded in their preprints' metadata: 22.2% vs. 5.9% for medRxiv and 27.7.% vs. 22.0% for bioRxiv, for COVID19-related preprints in this sample (there were no cases of preprints with only a link to a published paper in the metadata, but not on the preprint platform).
+The delay in updating this information in metadata records is most pronounced for medRxiv, and points to the **potential for much more accurate and complete coverage of links to published papers in metadata of preprints**, particularly for medRxiv.

 Interestingly, both for bioRxiv and medRxiv, time to publication is longer for preprints with links to published papers that are only shown on the platform itself, compared to preprints with links to published papers in Crossref metadata.

-As an estimation of how many published journal  articles are not detected by the preprint servers themselves, a [recent analysis](https://doi.org/10.1101/2020.09.04.20188771) by Francois Lachapelle, shared as preprint in medRxiv, showed that in September 2020, up to 24.8% (biorXiv) and 19.3% (medRxiv) COVID19-related preprints could be matched to published journal articles in the CORD-19 database, using conditional fuzzy logic.
+For an estimation of how many published journal  articles are not detected by the preprint servers themselves, a [recent analysis](https://doi.org/10.1101/2020.09.04.20188771) by Francois Lachapelle, shared as preprint in medRxiv, showed that in September 2020, up to 24.8% (biorXiv) and 19.3% (medRxiv) COVID19-related preprints could be matched to published journal articles in the CORD-19 database, using conditional fuzzy logic.

+Other potential avenues for data on links between preprints and published papers to explore could be [EuropePMC](https://europepmc.org/Preprints) (that links preprints and published papers), [Unpaywall](https://unpaywall.org/data-format) (that includes preprints as green OA versions of published papers) and [Microsoft Academic](https://docs.microsoft.com/en-us/academic-services/graph/resources-faq#what-is-familyid-in-papers) (that groups detected versions of a paper in a 'paper family').

-medRxiv (n=7370) | bioRxiv (n=2167)
+medRxiv (n=9465) | bioRxiv (n=2881)
 :--------------------------|:----------------------------|
 ![COVID-19 preprints per week - medRxiv](outputs/figures/CSHL_comparison/covid19_preprints_published_compare_Crossref_medRxiv_week.png) | ![COVID-19 preprints per week - bioRxiv](outputs/figures/CSHL_comparison/covid19_preprints_published_compare_Crossref_bioRxiv_week.png)